-1 0 Fault management-WS-Base Faults supports fault determination and management by 2 providing a common way to specify Web services fault messages.
-3 WS-N 4 Monitor resource status-through subscribable event notifications.
-WS-N supports 0 topic-based event subscription, either directly from the notification source or from a 5 broker.
-Notifications may indicate, for example, that a resource has been created or 6 destroyed, or that the value of a resource property has changed.
-7 8 WSDM MUWS: the following functionalities are among those currently being investigated: 9 Identity 0 10 0 State 11 Metrics 0 12 Notifications and events 0 13 Relationships between resources 0 14 Collections 0 15 Discovery of manageability 0 16 0 Resource types 17 Configuration 0 18 Correlatable names 0 19 Meta-data representation 0 20 Capability extension \circ 21 WSDM MOWS: the following functionalities are among those being investigated (in addition 22 to the ones in MUWS) 23 Identification 0 24 Request processing state 0 25 Managing operations 0 26 0 Sessions 27 28 The following gaps have been identified: 29 Manageability functionality and possibly resource models need to be defined for the services in the infrastructure level: 30 31 It may be important to identify general factory services as such, so that they can be 0 managed in the same way as other key infrastructure services.
-Manageability interfaces 32 33 will be needed to guery which services the factory can create and also for monitoring 34 state and performance.
-35 WS-Agreement is part of the infrastructure services, and will be used in activities such 0 as reservations and data access.
-Each of these is likely to have specialized interfaces, 36 37 and may require specialized management.
-Their correct operation and performance will be critical to a Grid, and must be monitored.
-38 39 Mapping from WSDM to other models: WSDM is creating a Web service model in MUWS and defining its mapping to MOWS; however the mapping from MUWS to other models (e.g., 40 41 CIM and SNMP, and Grid-related models) are not part of their charter, and need to be 42 defined.
+The following gaps have been identified:

+- Manageability functionality and possibly resource models need to be defined for the services in the infrastructure level: - It may be important to identify general factory services as such, so that they can be managed in the same way as other key infrastructure services.
+Manageability interfaces will be needed to query which services the factory can create, and also for monitoring state and performance. - WS-Agreement is part of the infrastructure services, and will be used in activities such as reservations and data access.
+Each of these is likely to have specialized interfaces, and may require specialized management.
+Their correct operation and performance will be critical to a Grid, and must be monitored. - The WSDM TC is creating a Web service model in MUWS, and defining its mapping to MOWS.
+However, the TC's charter does not include defining the mappings from MUWS to other models (e.g., CIM and SNMP, and Grid-related models).
+These mappings need to be defined. - There is research on mapping Grid-related models among themselves, and ways to map IT standards (e.g., CIM and SNMP) among themselves, but to the authors' knowledge there is currently no work on mapping the Grid-related models with the general IT standard ones.

-- There is research on mapping Grid-related models among themselves, and ways to map IT standards (e.g., CIM and SNMP) among themselves, but there is currently no work to the authors' knowledge on mapping the Grid-related models with the IT standard ones. - 4 The following are open issues: - Whether MOWS is enough to manage the services in an OGSA Grid or if there are special requirements needs to be verified. - It needs to be investigated whether the state model of WSDM is suitable for the OGSA capabilities, e.g., job control and provisioning. - The original CMM plans included "canonical services factored out from across multiple resources or domain specific resource managers, such as an operational port type (start/stop/pause/resume/quiesce)."
+- It needs to be investigated whether the state model of WSDM is suitable for the OGSA capabilities-e.g., job control and provisioning. - The original CMM plans included "canonical services factored out from across multiple resources or domain specific resource managers, such as an operational port type (start/stop/pause/resume/quiesce)."
 This specific interface (start/stop) can be realized by the canonical state operations of WSDM.
-The need for other sets of canonical interfaces should be investigated (they are not among the current planned functionality for WSDM). - WSRF and WSDM are model-independent, and therefore there is the need to choose a set of resource models to be used to allow minimum levels of interoperability.
+The need for other sets of canonical interfaces should be investigated (they are not among the current planned functionality for WSDM). - WSDM is model-independent, and therefore there is the need to choose a set of resource models to be used to allow minimum levels of interoperability.
 Given that agreement on a single resource model cannot be expected, probably a set of profiles will have to be defined.
-This will be a complex task, given the wide variety of resources, e.g. licenses, that will need to be addressed. - One single resource might need multiple state graphs for multiple resource management activities (deployment state, running state, etc.).
-It needs to be verified if this is necessary and if WSDM allows this functionality. - 22 - 23 5.2 Generic Manageability Interface
+This will be a complex task, given the wide variety of resources (e.g. licenses) that will need to be addressed. - One single resource might need multiple state graphs for multiple resource management activities (deployment state, running state, etc.).
+WSDM allows this functionality, but it needs to be verified if it is necessary.

+5.2 Generic Manageability Interface